 Look for reputable lenders that lend in the area you want to purchase a property in.
-It’s a good idea to start with your bank or credit union because you already have a banking relationship with them so may get better rates and more lenient qualifications.
+It’s a good idea to start with your bank or credit union because you already have a banking relationship with them, so you may get better rates and have more lenient qualifications.

-The preapproval process usually takes one to three business days, and the lender will run your credit, and request documentation of proof of income such as pay stubs, bank statements and/or tax returns.
-Each lender has a different pre-approval process, and whatever they don’t ask for during the pre-approval phase, they will want to see during underwriting.
-You should ask the lender up front what documents they require and when they need them so you’re prepared.
+The preapproval process usually takes one to three business days, and the lender will run your credit and request documentation of proof of income like pay stubs, bank statements, and tax returns.
+Each lender has a different preapproval process, and whatever they don’t ask for during the preapproval phase, they will want to see during underwriting.
+You should ask the lender upfront what documents they require and when they need them, so you’re prepared.

 3. Begin Underwriting Process for Your Balloon Mortgage

-After you get pre-approved for a balloon mortgage, it’s time to submit any outstanding documents and go through the underwriting process.
-This is the time when the lender will examine your proof of income, go through your entire credit report and look at your debt-to-income ratio.
+After you get preapproved for a balloon mortgage, it’s time to submit any outstanding documents and go through the underwriting process.
+This is the time when the lender will examine your proof of income, go through your entire credit report, and look at your debt-to-income (DTI) ratio.
 During this time, the lender will order an appraisal to see how much the property is worth.
 The appraisal fee usually needs to be paid out of pocket and is around $500.

-The lender may want to see documents such as 3 to 6 months of bank statements, 2 years of tax returns and your two most-current pay stubs.
-Each lender has a different underwriting process, and they generally look at the borrower’s overall financial standing, the property value and the location.
+The lender may want to see documents like three to six months of bank statements, two years of tax returns, and two most-current pay stubs.
+Each lender has a different underwriting process, and they generally look at the borrower’s overall financial standing, property value, and location.

 4. Close on Your Balloon Mortgage